Flight 93 National Memorial: Design selection

 The commission decided to select the design for the memorial through a multi-stage design competition funded by grants from the Heinz Foundations and the John S. and James L. Knight Foundation.
 The competition began on September 11, 2004; over 1,000 entries were submitted online.
 In February 2005, five finalists were selected for further development and consideration.
 The 15-member final jury included family members, design and art professionals, and community and national leaders.
-After three days of review and debate, they announced the winner on September 7, 2005: Crescent of Embrace by a design team led by Paul and Milena Murdoch of Los Angeles.
+After three days of review and debate, they announced the winner on September 7, 2005: Crescent of Embrace by a design team led by Paul and Milena Murdoch of Los Angeles, with Nelson Byrd Woltz Landscape Architects.

 The design featured a "Tower of Voices", containing 40 wind chimes – one for each passenger and crew member who died.
 A crescent would have been formed by a circular pathway lined with red maple trees that follows the natural bowl shape of the land.
 Forty groves of red and sugar maples and eastern white oak trees were to be planted behind the crescent.
 A black slate wall would mark the edge of the crash site, where the victims are buried.